Water everywhere, but not a lot to drink in Bangkok

 "I agree with the government's policy to import water from outside to solve the short-term problem -- we have no other choice," he told Reuters.

-Shares in Haad Thip, which has a franchise from Coca-Cola, surged more than 6 percent Wednesday on expectations the company would benefit from the extra demand.
+Shares in Haad Thip, which has a franchise from Coca-Cola , surged more than 6 percent on Wednesday on expectations the company would benefit from the extra demand.

 Supermarkets in the capital are rationing instant noodles, rice and eggs, but bottled water is nowhere to be seen, with crates of beer now filling swathes of empty shelf space.